epifluidlab/FinaleMe_workflow/README.md

 3.  **Download FinaleMe JARs:**
     Download the main FinaleMe JAR (`FinaleMe-VERSION-jar-with-dependencies.jar`) and the auxiliary JARs from the `lib/` directory.
     *   Main JAR: [FinaleMe v0.58.1 Release](https://github.com/epifluidlab/FinaleMe/releases/tag/v.0.58.1)
-    *   Auxillary JARs: Place in a designated `lib` directory and update the paths in your configuration file.
+    *   Auxillary JARs: Place [these JARS](https://github.com/epifluidlab/FinaleMe/tree/main/lib) in a designated `lib` directory and update the paths in your configuration file.

 ## Dependencies